Category Archives: 1967 Films

 Let’s feature a couple of positives before delving into the shit.

 Whoever dressed and decorated the sets for A Countess From Hong Kong practically deserves an Oscar nomination for their work.
-Brimming with relevant mid-1960s style and sophistication, the sets are right out of television’s Mad Men series.
+Brimming with the relevant mid-1960s style and sophistication, the sets are right out of television’s Mad Men.

-Especially noteworthy is any scene that takes place away from one of the ship’s cabins, completely overused to enhance the farcical elements.
+Especially noteworthy is any scene set away from one of the ship’s cabins, which is completely overused to enhance the farcical elements.

-When Hedren appears dressed to the nines in glittery and royal outfits it showcases both her star power and the talent of the costume team.
+When Hedren appears dressed to the nines in glittery, royal outfits, it showcases both her star power and the costume team’s talent.
 She is given little to do as Martha, Ogden’s suspicious wife, except to be jealous, but she knocks it out of the park with her bit of screen time.

-A feeble attempt to add sophistication by giving English actress Margaret Rutherford one scene as a dotty bed-ridden old woman does nothing other than waste the legendary actress’s time.
+A feeble attempt to add sophistication by giving English actress Margaret Rutherford one scene as a dotty, bedridden older woman does nothing other than waste the legendary actress’s time.

 A Countess From Hong Kong (1967) is a botched effort at creating what undoubtedly was supposed to be a fun romantic comedy romp.
-The film might have worked in the silent film era but forty years later feels tired.
+The film might have worked in the silent film era, but forty years later, it feels tired.

-Instead, we must traverse the tedious story to find underlying glimpses of brightness, just bubbling beneath the surface.
+Instead, we must traverse the tedious story to find glimpses of brightness just beneath the surface.

 The Witches-1967